SamLiAI/Machine-Learning-Blogs/Naitve Bayes.md

 Therefore, the result = 0.024

 ## Summary
-This example shows the foundation of Naive Bayes Rule, and we can
+This example shows the foundation of Naive Bayes Rule, and we can implement Naive Bayes Rule for further classification projects.